w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ### Stash is not Controller

 If the stash and controller are different accounts, the staking proxy will just be used to bond more funds and change the controller.
+Thus the staking proxy will be used to sign for those transactions that are usually signed by the stash.

 ![stash-controller-stakingProxy](../assets/stash-controller-stakingProxy.png)

 ### Stash is also Controller

-It is not necessary to have a controller, if you have a staking proxy: the stash can also be the controller.
+It is not necessary to have a controller, if you have a staking proxy: the stash can also be the controller, and the account security will be not compromised.
 In this case the staking proxy will be used to sign all staking-relate transactions.

 ![stash-stakingProxy](../assets/stash-stakingProxy.png)

+Note that this situation is similar to that of having the controller also as a staking proxy.

 It is important to remember that actions that can be performed by the proxy accounts are limited, and in the case of staking proxy, extrinsic calls to the balances pallet